amr/backup-tools/README.txt

   4. Configure a passwordless SSH key for the user which backup-tools cron job will run under.
 This key must be authorized on the remote backup server.

+  5. Setup rotation of local backup entries.
+There will be local backup entries of your project(s), you can safely remove them as they have been synced to the remote backup server or you may wish to keep them for added safety.

+     For this step, you just need to take a decision.
+The next step will address how to accomplish the rotation or automatic cleanup of synchronized backup entries.

-  5. Add a cronjob to run backup-tools/run-all.sh as frequent as you require.
+  6. Add a cronjob to run backup-tools/run-all.sh as frequent as you require and perform cleanup or rotation after it has synchronized the newly created backups.

+     (a) If you decided to cleanup all backups (i.e. not keep any backups locally), then your cron command should look like:

+         backup-tools/run-all.sh && rm -rf /path/to/backup/*

+     (b) If you decided to keep and rotate all backups, then your cron command should look like:

+         backup-tools/run-all.sh && backup-tools/utilities/rotate.sh /path/to/backup/dir

-  6. Optional: For added security, you should secure the projects-conf/defaults file by making it readable by the owner only:
+  7. Optional: For added security, you should secure the projects-conf/defaults file by making it readable by the owner only:

      $: chmod 600 backup-tools/projects-conf/defaults